By Hannah Lathen/ managing editor

 “When you do these inspections, there is a time, like buying a license, and it was going to expire at the end of March, and we had to get this thing done while it was still flyable because the license was going to expire,” Swartz said.

-It was with letters from Henderson and several other aviation students — Christine Ryan, Meshack Musyoka, John Filson — and the chief pilot of the plane Jerry Harbour that helped get approval for the school to take the plane and for Palmer to donate it.
+It was with letters from Robertson and several other aviation students — Christine Fulton, Meshack Musyoka, John Filson — and the chief pilot of the plane Jerry Harbour that helped get approval for the school to take the plane and for Palmer to donate it.

-“We had to convince both sides that ‘Hey, this was the best home,’ and that we could actually take it,” Henderson said.
+“We had to convince both sides that ‘Hey, this was the best home,’ and that we could actually take it,” Robertson said.
 “It was a process.”

 TCC said yes, and on March 27, the plane was flown to Alliance Airport to stay.